robmiller/varnisher/README.md

             }
     }

 ...then you should be able to quickly purge an entire domain's worth of pages and resources by simply issuing the command:

 	$ varnisher purge www.example.com

 ### Repopulating the cache

 If you've purged a whole domain, and particularly if your backend is slow, you might want to quickly repopulate the cache so that users never see your slow misses.
 Well, you can!
 Use the `spider` action:

 	$ varnisher spider www.example.com

 `spider` accepts either a hostname or a URL as its starting point, and will only fetch pages on the same domain as its origin.
 You can limit the number of pages it will process using the `-n` parameter:

 	$ varnisher -n 500 spider www.example.com

-If you'd like to combine purging and spidering, you can use the `reindex` action:
+If you'd like to combine purging and spidering, you can use the `reindex` option:

-	$ varnisher reindex www.example.com
+	$ varnisher purge --reindex www.example.com

 …which is functionally equivalent to: